 - 4. SEKM Rekey iDRAC provides 2 options to rekey your SEKM solution, either Rekey iDRAC or PERC.
-It's recommended to rekey the iDRAC since this rekeys all SEKM Secure capable/Enabled devices. - SEKM iDRAC Rekey [ Rekey on iDRAC.Embedded.1 FQDD ] When performing racadm sekm rekey iDRAC.Embedded.1, all SEKM Secure capable/Enabled devices are Rekeyed with a new key from KMS and this is common key to all SEKM enabled devices. iDRAC Rekey operation can also be executed from iDRAC GUI- iDRAC Settings > Services > SEKM Configuration > Rekey.
-After executing this operation, the change in the Key can be validated by reading KeyldentifierN and KeyldentifierNMinusOne attributes. - SEKM PERC Rekey ( Rekey On Controller [ Example RAID.Slot.1-1 ] FQDD ) When performing racadm sekm rekey <controller FQDD>, the corresponding SEKM enabled controller gets rekeyed to the currently active iDRAC common key created from KMS.
-Storage Controller Rekey operation can also be executed from iDRAC GUI- Storage > Controllers > <controller FQDD> > Actions > Edit > Security > Security(Encryption) > Rekey. - NOTE: When you run Rekey on PERC while the controller and iDRAC keys are in sync, you may get a config job failure when we run the job.
+It's recommended to rekey the iDRAC since this rekeys all SEKM Secure capable/Enabled devices. - SEKM iDRAC Rekey [Rekey on iDRAC.Embedded.1 FQDD] When performing racadm sekm rekey iDRAC.Embedded.1, all SEKM Secure capable/Enabled devices are Rekeyed with a new key from KMS and this is common key to all SEKM enabled devices. iDRAC Rekey operation can also be executed from iDRAC GUI- iDRAC Settings > Services > SEKM Configuration > Rekey.
+After executing this operation, the change in the Key can be validated by reading KeyldentifierN and KeyldentifierNMinusOne attributes. - SEKM PERC Rekey (Rekey On Controller [Example RAID.Slot.1-1] FQDD) When performing racadm sekm rekey <controller FQDD>, the corresponding SEKM enabled controller gets rekeyed to the currently active iDRAC common key created from KMS.
+Storage Controller Rekey operation can also be executed from iDRAC GUI- Storage > Controllers > <controller FQDD> > Actions > Edit > Security > Security(Encryption) > Rekey. - NOTE: When you run Rekey on PERC while the controller and iDRAC keys are in sync, you may get a config jobfailure, or config job may succeed but key is not changed when you run the job.
 You can use iDRAC Rekey option to fix this issue.